By J. L. Starkey

 The Rediscovery of William Bass

 William was born to Thomas Bass and Judith Watkins on 10 May 1763.
-In 1789, he married Sarah “Sally” Shackelford, and the couple raised a family of eleven children in Powhatan and Chesterfield Counties in Virginia.
+In 1789, he married Sarah Shackelford, and the couple raised eleven children in Powhatan and Chesterfield Counties in Virginia.
 William died on 10 May 1839 in Chesterfield County, leaving a large estate to be settled – and fought over – by his family .

 It was easy to find basic information about William, but I couldn’t track down credible sources for his birth and death dates.
 Was there a family bible somewhere?
-Was there a marriage license that had burned?
+Was there a marriage license that had been lost in a fire?
 Just where were these records hiding?

 On a hunch, I turned to that hidden gem of information, Internet Archive.
 There, I found a Bass family book that included a short section on William.
 His birth and death dates were given, along with a reference to his Revolutionary War pension file, which listed his enlistment year as 1779 .